square/connect-api-examples/README.md

    * John Smith
    * Amy Johnson

+**Note:** You may delete these objects from the sandbox environment when you wish by running `npm run clear`

 ### 2. Enable Appointments for your business

 1. Log into your [Sandbox Seller Dashboard](https://squareupsandbox.com/dashboard/) in the browser